AWikia/SkinEvelution/docs/Overview.md

 Defaults to false.
 When set to true, it allows you to align the toolbar links to the left.

 ### ``$wgEvelutionDisableColorManagement`` (Since 4.3.0)
+Defaults to false meaning you have color management, When set to true, it:
+- Hardcodes all color theming variables to System Colors
+- Hardcodes all non-color theming variables to their stock settings
-Defaults to false meaning you have color management, When set to true, it hardcodes the color scheme used on Evelution to be similar to the ones used in Vector.
-This setting is useful for wikis that can't adapt to the many color schemes Evelution gives.
+- Removes the ability to change themes, visual colors and color modes This setting is useful for wikis that can't adapt to the many color schemes Evelution gives.
+This is also the case when Forced Colors mode is active

 ### ``$wgEvelutionForceOneHeader`` (Since 4.3.0)
 Defaults to false.
 When set to true, it removes the Desktop Community Header and leaves the Desktop sticky header the only ones for Desktops.
 This setting does not affect Mobile Devices.
 This setting is useful for wikis who want a solo header layout.
 Sticky header is still able to be collapsed.